trex-paxos/trex-paxos-jvm/README.md

 In this implementation a new leader first issues a `prepare` for the slot immediately after the highest slot it knows was fixed.
-The new leader instantaneously send the response message to itself and instantaneously responds which is a massage that includes it's own `highestAccepted`.
+The new leader instantaneously send the response message to itself and instantaneously responds which is a message that includes it's own `highestAccepted`.
 When it gets a majority positive response it computes `max(highestAccepted)` to know all the slots that it must recover.
 It then streams `prepare` messages for the full range of slots.